opensearch-project/documentation-website/_api-reference/cluster-api/cluster-allocation.md

 Parameter | Type | Description
 :--- | :--- | :---
 include_yes_decisions | Boolean | OpenSearch makes a series of yes or no decisions when trying to allocate a shard to a node.
 If this parameter is true, OpenSearch includes the (generally more numerous) "yes" decisions in its response.
-Default is false. include_disk_info | Boolean | Whether to include information about disk usage in the response.
-Default is false.
+Default is `false`. include_disk_info | Boolean | Whether to include information about disk usage in the response.
+Default is `false`.

 ## Request body